clippycoder/Smartthings-Shabbos-Mode/README.md

 place = 'New York, NY'
 # This is your timezone
 zone = 'America/New_York'
-# Candlelighting Offset: This is the offset of time from Shkia for the program to run
+# This is the offset of time from Shkia for the program to run
 candle_lighting = -18
+# This is how long after shkia to wait for havdallah
+havdallah_time = 72
 # Set this to True if you're in Israel
 Il = False
 # This is your smartthings token